-Baumann et al (2011: 247), in contrast found that the seeking of variety and resistance to changes were the most significant factors of customer loyalty to banks.
-In the following section, it is explained how the research will be conducted to explore customer loyalty in the banking sector in the UK and its changes during the economic recession.
+Customer loyalty to banks was also studied by Baumann et al. (2011: 247).
+The researchers arrived at the conclusion that the seeking of variety and resistance to changes were the most significant factors of customer loyalty to banks.
+The following section explains how the research will be conducted to explore customer loyalty in the banking sector in the UK and its changes during the economic recession.